-That’s not to say that legacy technology isn’t a relevant factor anymore.
+That’s not to say that legacy systems aren’t a relevant factor anymore.
 Multiple industries employ outdated software in their core operations and only consider modernization when a critical technology in their stack becomes unsupported (for example, an older version of Java or PHP is sunsetted).
 Security concerns from unsupported versions are always a powerful driver to act fast.

-But today’s organizations are increasingly modernizing their applications in a more proactive way.
+But today’s organizations are increasingly modernizing their applications in a more proactive and strategic way.
 They are not just modernizing because they have to, but because they want to.
-And there are plenty of good reasons behind it:
+And there are plenty of good reasons behind it.
+But before we discuss the specifics of why it’s important, let’s define exactly what application modernization is.

 1. Paying off technical debt